 The length of time that MainBoss waits is dictated by the value of "Manual Processing Time Allowance".
 For example, if you fill in this field with 12:00:00, MainBoss will wait 12 hours after an email request is marked for rejection.
 This gives you time to do something about the request, if you choose to do so.

 If the time allowance expires and nothing has changed, MainBoss will reject the request.

 If the error message changes on a received request, MainBoss starts on a new delay.
 For example, suppose you see that there's a problem with a request and you make some change that you think will fix the problem.
 However, when MainBoss tries to process the request, a different problem arises.
 In this case, MainBoss will wait the full delay time again before rejecting the request; this gives you a chance to do something about the new problem.

-Outgoing Mail section: Controls how MainBoss Service sends out email (acknowledgements to requestors and notifications to assignees).
+Outgoing Mail section: If the MainBoss Service license exists, controls how MainBoss Service sends out email (acknowledgements to requestors and notifications to assignees).

 Process Notification Email: If this box is checkmarked, MainBoss Service will send out notifications as normal.
 If the box is blanked out, MainBoss Service will not send out notifications.
 In general, this box should be checkmarked.

 Return Email Address: The return email address to be placed on acknowledgements and notifications (i.e. the address that will be used if the recipient wants to reply).
 This should be the email address of a person in the maintenance department who can personally handle responses from clients.